Siarl/sd-project-2020-VU/docs/assignment3.md

 method is the *challenge(String, Callback)*, which handles the actual battle happening, a.k.a. one character challenging another one, and then informing the player on the CLI of the result.

+The **Actions** class has the attributes *commands*, which is a Set of strings of actions commands, and *id*, which is a unique id of the scene that comes after an action command is written to the console.
+Since the **Actions** is a realization of the interface **Interactable**, it has the functions *onCommand(Command, Callback)* and *listCommands(Game, List<String>)* which handle the commands to decide what the game should do next should the player enter an action command, and which prints out the list of possible action commands in a scene respectively.
+It also has a function *getEffect(String)* which returns an object of the class *Effect*, which is preceisly what determines the effect of an action on a player.
+For example, one action could increase health points and another one decrease them.
+The
+*hasCommand(String)* function checks if the command that the player has type actually exists, and returns a boolean. \
 The **Effect** class handles the effects of each of the action.
 One of the most important aspects of the class is that is has an enumerator named *Type*, which determines the type of effect that an action has -- the attributes of the enumerator are *NAVIGATION*, *INVENTORY*, *STATS*, which determine that an action can have an effect on the navigation through the world (the player moving from one place to another), on the inventory (picking up an object), or on the stats of the player (sleeping increasing health